Salt & Wind Travel

 Things To Do On Maui

-Heading to Haleakala is just one of the many things we recommend you do on your next trip to Maui.
-From local farms to visit and more, check out our list of things to do on Maui for food lovers.
+Heading to Haleakala for sunrise is just one of the many things we recommend you do on your next trip to Maui.
+From visiting local farms to hiking among waterfalls and more, check out our list of things to do on Maui for food lovers.

 Hawaiian Boiled Peanuts Recipe